How To Stop Stressful Dreams & Nightmares So You Can Wake Up Feeling Rested

 What to do every night to set yourself up for deeper, uninterrupted sleep.

 If you're having trouble with sleep, "One great way to ease yourself into sleep is via calming adaptogens and magnesium supplements," says integrative immunologist Heather Moday, M.D.
 "I particularly love sleep support+ by mindbodygreen that features magnesium glycinate, which may promote relaxation.*"

 Our most popular supplement is now back in stock.

 To help calm your mind, mbg's magnesium+ also contains jujube, which is a fruit used in traditional Chinese medicine for stress management.* "For people who are experiencing distressing dreams nightly, it is typically a sign that stress and anxiety levels are too high," Beurkens says.
 "They would benefit from strategies to support anxiety reduction so they can get good-quality uninterrupted sleep."

-Along with a magnesium supplement an hour or so before bed, physician and expert on stress and mind-body medicine Eva Selhub, M.D., recommends limiting your news consumption, practicing mindfulness, and meditating for at least 10 or 20 minutes every day.
+Along with taking a magnesium supplement an hour or so before bed, physician and expert on stress and mind-body medicine Eva Selhub, M.D. recommends limiting your news consumption, practicing mindfulness, and meditating for at least 10 or 20 minutes every day.
 This can "help you shift away from fearful thoughts and elicit the relaxation response," she explains.

 How can you get past persistent nightmares?

 As you adjust to your new relaxing bedtime ritual, it may help to have some nightmare coping-strategies at your disposal, too.